maszaa/remote-desktop-software-controller/README.md

 12. Go to `http://<your selected IP>:<your port>/admin/`, login and setup your softwares.
 More documentation on that TBA.
 You can though load an example from `examples` directory and investigate.
 13. List of available software windows is available at `http://<your selected IP>:<your port>/`

+### Enable on startup

+One possible option is at `scripts/start.sh`

+1. You must have Git (Bash) installed on your computer
+2. Press `Windows` + `R` on your keyboard
+3. Then write `shell:startup` and hit `Enter`
+4. Folder for shortcuts to be executed in the Windows startup should open
+5. Copy `scripts/start` **shortcut** there
+6. Restart to check if the configuration works.
+The server should now start at Windows startup.
+It also fetches the latest version from Git repository and installs all Python dependencies.

 ## Documentation